 The brain is the “control center” for all of our human activity including thinking, sensing, judgment and emotions, as well as breathing and moving.
 Therefore injuries to your brain can have a significant impact on daily functioning.

-The effects of TBI are divided into three categories:
+The effects of Traumatic Brain Injury are divided into three categories:

 The short answer is “yes.”
 The longer answer follows.